Scenario: Daemon application that calls web APIs

 Applications that acquire a token for their own identities:

-- Are confidential client applications.
-These apps, given that they access resources independently of users, need to prove their identity.
-They're also rather sensitive apps.
-They need to be approved by the Azure Active Directory (Azure AD) tenant admins.
+- Confidential client applications, given that they access resources independently of users, need to prove their identity.
+As they're rather sensitive apps, they need to be approved by the Azure Active Directory (Azure AD) tenant admins.

 - Have registered a secret (application password or certificate) with Azure AD.
 This secret is passed in during the call to Azure AD to get a token.

-Users can't interact with a daemon application.
-A daemon application requires its own identity.
+Users can't interact with a daemon application because it requires its own identity.
 This type of application requests an access token by using its application identity and presenting its application ID, credential (password or certificate), and application ID URI to Azure AD.
 After successful authentication, the daemon receives an access token (and a refresh token) from the Microsoft identity platform.
 This token is then used to call the web API (and is refreshed as needed).

 Because users can't interact with daemon applications, incremental consent isn't possible.
 All the required API permissions need to be configured at application registration.
 The code of the application just requests statically defined permissions.
 This also means that daemon applications won't support incremental consent.